Joan Freeman (British psychologist)

-Joan Freeman is a child psychologist who is known for her work in the lifetime development of gifts and talents.
+Joan Freeman (born Sally Joan Casket, 1935 – 2 July 2023) was a British child psychologist who is known for her work in the lifetime development of gifts and talents.

 Education and academia

 Freeman earned her BSc in psychology at Manchester University, followed by an advanced diploma in school counselling, an MEd in education and a PhD in educational psychology.

 Freeman then taught at Preston Polytechnic / Lancaster University, where she was a senior lecturer.
 She then became a research associate at Manchester University and later, lecturer at the UCL Institute of Education.

 In 2006 the College of Teachers, of which she was senior vice-president, awarded her an Honorary Fellowship.
 In 2014, Mensa International awarded her a Lifetime Achievement Award, she was also awarded the First European Talent Networking Award, for the promotion of Europe-wide co-operation in support of young talented people.
 She was made an Honorary Patron of the National Association for Able Children in Education (NACE) in 2006.

 She has an elected fellowship with the British Psychological Society, where she has been honoured with a Lifetime Achievement Award in 2007, she is also a Chartered (Licensed) Psychologist.